Dr. Eric Cerre’s Extraordinary Pain Relief

 Plantar fasciitis is a condition that affects about two million people in America.
 One million of those with plantar fasciitis seek primary care from physicians and foot specialists each year due to the debilitating pain caused by the condition.

-What is Plantar Fasciitis?
+What Is Plantar Fasciitis?

-Factors That Increase the Risk of Plantar Fasciitis
+Factors that Increase the Risk of Plantar Fasciitis

 • Are overweight and obese